PlutoZhang/ztrial-scenarios/scenario_1.md

 Next, you'll use Job Entry Subsystem (JES) explorer to query JES jobs with filters, and view the related status.

-# Using Job Entry Subsystem (JES) explorer to query JES jobs with filters, and viewing the related status
+# Using Job Entry Subsystem (JES) explorer to query the JES job with filters, and viewing its related status

 ## About this task

 ## Procedures
 1. In the bottom application draw of Zowe Desktop, you can see several explorer server icons.
 Click the JES Explorer icon, the JES jobs are displayed.
-1. ....
-(Choose one proper task to query JES jobs filters, and view the related steps, files, and status.
-You can also purge jobs from this view.)
+1. .... (query JES jobs filters, and view the related steps, files, and status.)
 1. .......

 ## What to do next
-Next, you'll use the TN3270 application plug-in in Zowe Desktop to monitor regions and rectify the problem.
+Next, you'll use the TN3270 application plug-in in Zowe Desktop to view the job that you created.

-# Using TN3270 in Zowe desktop to monitor regions
+# Using TN3270 in Zowe desktop to view the job and (maybe purge the job)

 ## About this task
-You'll use the TN3270 application plug-in to monitor your regions when they go short on storage and rectify the problem.
+You'll use the TN3270 application plug-in to view the job that you just created.
 ## Procedures
 1. ...
 1. ...